-Commvault Systems Limited (“Commvault”) has prepared this Modern Slavery Statement pursuant to the Modern Slavery Act 2015 for the financial year 1 April 2021 to 31 March 2022.
+Commvault Systems Limited (“Commvault”) has prepared this Modern Slavery Statement pursuant to its Human Rights Policy and the Modern Slavery Act 2015.

 This Statement describes the steps Commvault has taken to ensure that modern slavery and human trafficking is not taking place in any part of our business or within our supply chains.

 Commvault’s operations are primarily within the UK, with some activities taking place in other countries within Europe, the Middle East and Africa.
 Commvault Systems Limited is a wholly owned subsidiary of Commvault Systems International B.V. located in the Netherlands.

 Commvault is a provider of backup and recovery software, solutions and services to a broad range of customers.
 We sell our software and services directly to customers and via a group of trusted partners.

 Commvault sells our own internally developed products and services, and as such we do not have a traditional supply chain for raw materials, components or equipment.
 The creation and development of our software and solutions is effectuated predominantly through writing source code, which is a sophisticated and complex process that requires high levels of education and training.

 The majority of our source code is proprietary and is written by Commvault employees at our own offices, primarily located in the US, but also in India, and as a result we have direct oversight of this process.
 The development of our products also involves working with some key third-party suppliers, such as Microsoft and Fujitsu, who have their own Modern Slavery Statements upon which we rely.